tbang-350/Lawyer-Gemini-Test/README.md

     *   Loading indicators for page transitions.
 *   **Data Handling:**
     *   Currently uses **mock data** for all appointments, lawyers, and firm details.
 Data will reset on page refresh.
-    *   The application was initially built with Firebase Firestore integration for persistent storage, and the service files for this integration (`src/services/`) are still present but currently unused.
+    *   The application was previously configured for Firebase Firestore integration, and service files for this (`src/services/`) may still be present but are currently unused.
 This can be reactivated for a live backend.

 ## Tech Stack